pohly/enhancements/keps/sig-node/4381-dra-numeric-parameters/README.md

 nodes need to be detected in `Filter`:
 - When creating a fictional node during simulation from an existing node, CA needs to add a special annotation `autoscaling.k8s.io/node-resource-capacity` with the name of the original node.
-Then the NodeResourceCapacity object under that name, i.e. from the original node, gets used also for the fictional node.
+Then the NodeResources object under that name, i.e. from the original node, gets used also for the fictional node.
 The assumption is that the new node will have the same hardware and configuration and thus the same capacity as the old one.